hei-school/my-wallet-Tiantsoa79/README.md

-### Java Wallet App
+### C# Wallet App

 #### How to Run
-1. Ensure you have Java Development Kit (JDK) installed.
-If not, download and install it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).
+1. Ensure you have the .NET SDK installed.
+If not, download and install it from [Microsoft's website](https://dotnet.microsoft.com/download).
-2. Open a terminal or command prompt.
+2. Open a command prompt or terminal.
-3. Navigate to the directory containing the Java source file.
+3. Navigate to the directory containing the C# source file.
-4. Compile the Java files using this command:
-`javac MoneyManagement.java && javac BankCardManagement.java && javac VisitCardManagement.java && javac CinManagement.java && javac DrivingLicenseManagement.java && javac Wallet.java`
-5. Run the compiled program using the command: `java Wallet`.
+4.Run the program using the command: `dotnet run`.